Briefly unavailable for scheduled maintenance. Check back in a minute.

 Plugin Name: Akismet Keep Comment

-Plugin URI: http://www.johnkieken.com
+Plugin URI: https://www.johnkieken.com

 Description: This plugin removes any comment deletion ability of the Akismet plugin.